JayWood/is-version-control/README.md

 * Two new filters `ivc_private_themes` and `ivc_private_plugins` to prevent plugins from contacting wp.org altogether.
 * Bring back the update toolbar if non-private plugin
 * Update filters to remove plugin updates from update-core screen
+* A few method name changes, more logical naming convention

 ### 0.1.0
 * Initial upload